 The Big Cot has a 500-pound capacity and an impressive 86″ length.
 This makes it not only the longest cot in our review but the best big and tall cot on the market!

 The “make-or-break” factor in this cot is its simplicity.
-If you’re looking for a barebones but heavy duty cot this is a great option and the price reflects that.
+If you’re looking for a barebones but heavy-duty cot this is a great option.
 However, if you want a contoured bed shape, a built-in pillow, storage space, etc. then you’ll probably need to pass on this one.

 So if you want a heavy duty cot than won’t break the bank (or your back) get the Big Cot from Slumberjack!